 What Are the First Signs of Bearing Failure?

-The following are early indicators before a loud noise develops:
+These are the early signs before a loud noise develops:

 However, suspect the bearing if the sound continues on even road surfaces and persists throughout a drive.